bbauska/W3Cx-5of5/README.md

 <pre>
 1.  &gt; var m = new Math();
-2. VM5777:1 **Uncaught TypeError: Math is not a constructor**
+2. VM5777:1 <b>Uncaught TypeError: Math is not a constructor</b>
 3.  at &lt;anonymous&gt;:1:9
 4.  (anonymous) @ VM5777:1
 </pre>

-But the Math class has a lot of properties and methods that are useful for arithmetic expressions. **They are all class methods and properties, so you will need to use the name of the class followed by the dot operator to access them.**
+But the Math class has a lot of properties and methods that are useful for arithmetic expressions. <b>They are all class methods and properties, so you will need to use the name of the class followed by the dot operator to access them.</b>

 Here are some examples: